 |

-many DOE textbooks to calculate the sum of squares in the ANOVA
+in many DOE textbooks to calculate the sum of squares in

 Although heavily unbalanced

-necessary to work with an unbalanced design.
-Many engineers may
+may be necessary to work with an unbalanced design.
+Many

-not be aware that the method taught in textbooks cannot be used
+engineers may not be aware that the method taught in textbooks

-to obtain correct results in such cases.
-Fortunately, many DOE
+cannot be used to obtain correct results in such cases.

-software packages can handle unbalanced designs correctly.
-In
+Fortunately, many DOE software packages can handle unbalanced

 |